toboqus/Cordova-Plugin-Image-Handler/README.md

+#Cordova Image Handler Plugin
-# Image handler plugin for Android & iOS
+A plugin for the manipulation of images in Android and iOS